Additive Manufacturing in the Medical Industry

 Purchasing and housing expensive medical devices can also be an issue for a cash-strapped NHS, but medical additive manufacturing negates this need.
 Because the components can be printed on an as-needed basis, there’s no capital outlay in advance and no storage facilities required.

-Additive manufacturing is at its best when the emphasis is on speed, high quality and low volumes, all likely to be primary considerations for medical devices.
+The process is at its best when the emphasis is on speed, high quality and low volumes, all likely to be primary considerations for medical devices.

 An area which is particularly challenging for manufacturing, orthopaedics requires both disposable surgical implements and implants which will function in a patient’s body.